A Blurry Thing (upcoming)

 by Camilla Strandhagen

-A Blurry Thing is a stagework for two performers and one musician.
+What does a body become when it can no longer trust its own perception?
+A Blurry Thing is a stagework for two performers and a sound artist.

 Team